GIRL ON FIRE WEBSERIES

 Something that fuels her.
 Makes her unique.
 Drives her to follow her passions.
 But all too often, that spark can be extinguished by a careless word, a lack of support, or just not enough self belief can all put out a girl’s spark.

 In Girl Shaped Flames’ premiere web series, watch as Ky Furneaux—Hollywood stunt artist, survival expert, and our resident badass — travels around Australia on a mission to meet with girls all on their own personal journey to turn their spark into a flame.
-Watch along as she meets with a swimmer with her eye on the Olympics, a budding singer paralysed by anxiety, and a young entrepreneur living with Autism to learn about each of their inspirational stories.
+Watch along as she meets with a swimmer with her eye on the Olympics, a budding singer paralysed by anxiety, and a young entrepreneur living with Autism to learn about each of their inspirational journeys.

 Ky Furneaux is an internationally recognised Hollywood stunt artist, motivational speaker, author, and survival expert.
 Her wide-spanning career has seen her working on stunts for films such as The Avengers, Thor, and X-Men 3, where she’s rubbed shoulders (and kicked butts!) with the likes of Chris Hemsworth and Hugh Jackman.
 Often referred to as ‘the female Bear Grylls’, Ky is no stranger to getting through life’s challenges with little more than what she carries in her head and her heart: self-motivation, belief in her abilities, and the persistent refusal to give up on herself and her goals.